redhat-openstack/website/source/install/index.html.md

 [← Use](/use/)

 For an initial test deployment, follow the [Packstack](/install/packstack) instructions.
 While using Packstack is sufficient as a proof of concept, there are other ways that you can use to deploy OpenStack with RDO.
-If you need to deploy a production-ready cloud, possibly with HA, see the [TripleO quickstart](/tripleo).
+If you need to deploy a production-ready cloud with an OpenStack Zed or earlier release, possibly with HA, see the [TripleO quickstart](/tripleo).

 <div class="splits">
 <div class="split-third with-more">